mjjstockman/hull-college/TESTING.md

 | iPad              | portrait    | 768px        |
 | iPad              | landscape   | 1024px       |

+- All sizes of screens were also checked using [Google Chrome Inspector](https://developer.chrome.com/docs/devtools).

 [Back to top ⇧](#Hull-College-Testing)

 ## Automated Testing